lucxws/pokemon-autocatcher/README.md

   - Open command prompt and type "python -B main.py"
       - -B is to avoid creating __pycache__ folder

-# 💡The database contains all 905 pokémons from the dex.
+# 💡The database contains all 905 pokémons from the dex + hisuians.
    - Go check database folder, it has all the information you need to know.